lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 We're now at the point where the code from your test is significantly involved.
 Within the `run` method, the following methods are called[^plugin-hooks]:

 * `setup` -- this is the method defined in *your* `TestCase` subclass.
-In our example, this results in the instance variable `@something` being set: {code ruby,minitest_example,3,6}
+In our example, this results in the instance variable `@something` being set: {codeminitest_example,3,6}
 * `run_test`, with the test name that passed to the initializer as an argument.
 This method is simply an alias for `__send__`, so the effect is that the method corresponding to your test name is invoked.
-In our case, the body of `test_something` runs: {code ruby,minitest_example,7,10}
+In our case, the body of `test_something` runs: {codeminitest_example,7,10}
 * `runner.record` -- this passes information about the name of the test, how long it took and how many assertions were called back to the runner instance

 If we reach this point in the method, it means that the test method returned without raising any exceptions, and so the test is recorded as a pass.

 However, if an exception was raised -- either by the test, or by a failing assertion -- then the test is marked as a failure, and the exception is passed as an argument in a corresponding call to `runner.record`.

 * `teardown` -- This method is run via an `ensure` block, so that it will be invoked whether or not an exception occured.
-In our example, the `@something` instance variable is set to nil: {code ruby,minitest_example,11,13}
+In our example, the `@something` instance variable is set to nil: {codeminitest_example,11,13}

 Various other things happen, but this is the essential core of how MiniTest works: an instance of your `TestCase` subclass is created, and then the setup, test and teardown methods are invoked on it.